DD2480-Group-26/TagStudioClone/report.md

 ## Requirements for the new feature or requirements affected by functionality being refactored

+### Requirements for [Feature Request]: Shortcut customization #814

+#### Requirement 1: Configurable shortcut
+- The “Add Tag” action must allow users to set their keyboard shortcut, which defaults to T.

+#### Requirement 2: Persistence
+- Any changes to the shortcut must be saved via QSettings and reloaded on application start.

+#### Requirement 3: Dedicated UI panel
+- ShortcutSettingsPanel provides a QKeySequenceEdit for editing the shortcut.

+#### Requirement 4: Immediate application
+- The updated shortcut is applied instantly to the QAction without needing to restart the application.

 Optional (point 3): trace tests to requirements.